Daniel-KM/Omeka-S-module-ViewerJs/README.md

 All resources of Omeka S that are in pdf, odt, fodt, ods, fods, odp, fodp, and txt are automatically displayed by the ViewerJs, so you have nothing to do.

+Sources files can use uploaded files or url, so you can try an url such: https://github.com/Daniel-KM/ViewerJS/raw/master/test/files/presentation.odp.

 Options can be set differently for the admin board or each site.
 Only one option is available directly: the styles of the iframe.
 Other ones are managed via the